ArctosDB/documentation-wiki/_documentation/container.markdown

 is controlled, and should be limited to unambiguous and mutually exclusive kinds of containers.

-The Container Type “Position” is locked by programmed logic within its Parent Container.
+The Container Type "Position" is locked by programmed logic within its Parent Container.
 Examples of Positions include entities which cannot be physically moved from their Parent Container such as slots within freezer racks, slots for vials within freezer boxes, and positions for racks within freezers.
 In order create a Position, a Parent Container must be assigned.

-The various “label” container types are for processing.
-“Labels” may generally not have parents or be children, and should be changed to some other container type for usage.
-For example, one might purchase 100,000 “cryovial label” tags intended for the next several years use, and change them to “cryovial” 1,000 at a time.
+The various "label" container types are for processing.
+"Labels" may generally not have parents or be children, and should be changed to some other container type for usage.
+For example, one might purchase 100,000 "cryovial label" tags intended for the next several years use, and change them to "cryovial" 1,000 at a time.
 A color-coding system is useful.